kappnav/design/kind-action-mapping.md

 The KindActionMapping CRD defines which config maps contain the action definitions for which resource kinds.
 The mappings are based on the following resource fields:

 - apiVersion is the group/version identifier of the resource.
 Note Kubernetes resources with no group value (e.g. Service) specify apiVersion as version only.
 E.g. apiVersion: v1.
+- owner is the ownerRef kind of the resource.
+- ownerUID is the ownerRef UID of the resource.
 - kind is the resource's kind field
 - subkind is the resource's metadata.annotations.kappnav.subkind annotation.
 See [annotations](https://github.com/kappnav/design/blob/master/annotations.md) for more details.
 Note, in practice, we use the subkind annotation only on Deployment and StatefulSet resource kinds.
 - name is the resource's metadata.name field